paser-group/continuous-secsoft/ssp-fall26/research/README.md

 ## Introduction

-In this research project, you will need to use generative AI tools for deriving defects and threat models for Visual Studi Code (VSCode) extensions.
+In this research project, you will need to use generative AI tools for deriving defects and threat models for Visual Studio Code (VSCode) extensions.

 ## Task-1